versus-systems/rpc-inspector/README.md

 1. `npm install`
 2. `npm run build`
-3. Visit `chrome://extensions/` click the "Load Unpacked" button and select the folder where you installed this repo
+3. Visit `chrome://extensions/`, turn on Developer Mode, click the "Load Unpacked" button, and select the folder where you installed this repo